 "You have these media-driven platforms where the media isn't controlled by the institutions in the way that it has historically been.
 It's really a sign that the institutions are losing some control," said Richard Smith, the CEO of the Foundation for the Study of Cycles.

-While most users are seeking to make quick gains by beating Wall Street, others have taken up the GameStop stock trading as an anti-establishment move.
-The at least temporary victory of Redditors over the big guys at Wall Street has displayed the power of virality over the traditional professional analysis seen on Wall Street.
+While most users are seeking to make quick gains by beating Wall Street, others have taken up the GameStop stock trading as an anti-establishment statement.
+The victory of Redditors over the big guys at Wall Street has displayed the power of virality over the traditional professional analysis seen on Wall Street.

 "When you are able to feel like you're a rebel going against the establishment, that's a very powerful emotion," said Smith.